SIMO-io/simo-zwave/README.rst

 After restart, a ``Z‑Wave JS`` gateway is auto‑created.
 Open it in Django Admin:

-* “Expose Z‑Wave JS UI on LAN for 12 hours” — toggling ON opens UFW for port 8091 to RFC1918 ranges, shows the local URL (e.g., ``http://<hub-ip>:8091``) and an expiry timestamp, and auto‑closes after 12h.
+* To access the Z‑Wave JS UI from your LAN, enable “Expose Z‑Wave JS UI on LAN for 12 hours”.
+It opens UFW for port 8091, shows the URL, and auto‑closes after 12h.
+Default ZUI credentials: ``admin / zwave``.
-  Default UI credentials are ``admin / zwave`` (change them in Z‑Wave JS UI).
 * The Z‑Wave JS WebSocket API stays bound to ``127.0.0.1:3000`` and is never exposed.

 Inclusion / Exclusion (Django Admin)